 One thing I learned: while Parallel Lines won with a score of 29/30, second place ended up being a tie among three projects with a Selection Index of 28.
 On the one hand, that’s good news: when Parallel Lines is done, I’ll have three very appealing potential second novels to choose from.
 On the other, the fact that three scores were identical … and that the third place award was also a three-way tie … suggests I might need to tweak my scoring system.
 (Very likely, this involves using a broader scale — from one to ten, perhaps? — or identifying additional metrics, or both.)

 PS: When this article was originally posted, I was about 25% through drafting Parallel Lines, which I chose to write “out loud” — in public, in real time, publishing a 1400-word chapter a day, six days a week, until the novel was finished.
 I also chose to write and publish the book online using Obsidian.md and the quick-and-easy Obsidian Publish service.
-If you’re interested in the book, you can see the project in progress here:
+I finished that book, which became the #1 new release on Amazon’s LGBTQ+ science fiction charts.
+You can see sample chapters and more here.

 A novel’s a big project.
 Writing a novel requires a substantial investment of your time, energy, and attention.
 Before you “follow your heart” and jump into writing, figuring out the project that offers you the best combination of creativity, practicality, and suitability makes good sense.